panva/openid-client/docs/variables/skipStateCheck.md

 • `const` **skipStateCheck**: *typeof* `oauth.skipStateCheck` = `oauth.skipStateCheck`

+> [!WARNING]\
-DANGER ZONE - This option has security implications that must be understood, assessed for applicability, and accepted before use.
+> This option has security implications that must be understood, assessed for
+> applicability, and accepted before use.

 Use this as a value for `state` check state parameter options to skip the `state` value check.
 This should only be done if the `state` parameter value